Guidance Through Emotional And Legal Struggles Of Family Law

 Professional.
 Personalized.
 Cost Effective.

-At Sachs & Hess P.C., we care about providing you and your loved ones with the best possible results in the most cost-effective way possible.
-Our office is conveniently located in St. John, on U.S. 41, just one mile south of U.S. 30.
+At Miller Sachs & Hess, PC, we care about providing you and your loved ones with the best possible results in the most cost-effective way possible.
+Our office is conveniently located in Crown Point, on U.S. 41, just one mile south of U.S. 30.
 Contact us online or call us at 219-227-4259 today to schedule an appointment.